Continuous matrix product operators for quantum fields

 for any $x_1,x_2,...,x_j\in I$. \end{lemma} This follows because if $O$ is unitary then the matrix product coefficients of both $O^\dagger O$ and $OO^\dagger$ must produce the same coefficients as the cMPU for $\openone$ in Eq.~\eqref{eq: identity-cMPU}, so it cannot contain any $L,R$ matrices and the coefficients containing only $K^{A}_\pm$ must be all equal to 1.
 Lemma~\ref{lemma: unitarity-v1} is simpler to use for bulk-uniform matrices.
 In this case, we can rewrite the matrices in the ``interaction picture'' with respect to $Q$, so that $\mathcal{K}^\alpha_\pm(x) \coloneqq V_{x_-,\pm}^{x}K_\pm^\alpha V_{x,\pm}^{x_-}$ and $\mathcal{B}_\pm(\ell)\coloneqq V_{x_-,\pm}^{x_+}B_\pm$, in which case the unitarity condition becomes

-Below we consider mainly three different families of cMPUs (see Supplementary material for derivations and other cMPU families).
+Below we consider mainly three different families of cMPUs (See Section D of Appendix \cite{suppmat} for derivations and other cMPU families).
 The first is the \textit{phase cMPUs} based on phase MPUs \cite{Styliaris2025matrixproduct}, which has $L=R=0$.
 For example, the following tensors